-To be considered for grant support, potential applicants are required to complete a registration form / expression of interest to check the eligibility of their business and project.
+To be considered for grant support, potential applicants are required to complete a simple registration form to check the eligibility of their business and project.
 We advise applicants to read the Registration Form Guidance prior to completion.
 Please note: completion of the registration form is not an application for funding.
-Once verified by the Economic Development Team, eligible businesses will be invited to submit a full application for consideration.
-The grant fund is limited therefore the District Council reserves the right to close the grant scheme at any time.

-This grant scheme is funded by the UK Government through the UK Shared Prosperity Fund (UKSPF).
-The UK Shared Prosperity Fund is a central pillar of the UK government's Levelling Up agenda and provides £2.6 billion of funding for local investment by March 2025.
-The Fund aims to improve pride in place and increase life chances across the UK investing in communities and place, supporting local business. and people and skills.
-For more information, visit https://www.gov.uk/government/publications/uk-shared-prosperity-fundprospectus stimulate enterprise and innovation
+This grant scheme is funded by the UK Government through the UK Shared Prosperity Fund (UKSPF) and the Rural England Prosperity Fund.
+The Funds aim to improve pride in place and increase life chances across the UK investing in communities and place, supporting local business and people and skills.
+For more information, visit UK Shared Prosperity Fund 2025-26: Technical note - GOV.UK or Rural England Prosperity Fund: prospectus updates for 2025 to 2026 - GOV.UK